 Master Sommelier certification was was work of an earlier group, The Guild of Sommeliers.
 They were pioneers in accrediting sommeliers; the first Master Sommelier (aka Level 5) exam was held in 1969.
 Even back then, it would take years to earn your level 5 diploma, which is still considered the highest level of wine certification available.
 The exam has earned it’s reputation notoriously difficult, with a large percentage of students failing every year.

 Unlike other wine certification agencies, the Court does not run wine schools.
 Instead, they offer seminars and exam held in hotel conference rooms.
+Interested in seeing the top-secret exam?
+We have a copy of it (and the answers) right here: Master Sommelier Exam Answer Sheet.

 Certified Sommelier Examination (Level 3)